jethornton/flexgui/docs_flex/source/tools.rst

 to the name of the QLineEdit that is the source for that touch off button.
 See :doc:`property`

-Optionally, a QLineEdit can also have a dynamic property `return_button` with the objectName of a button.
-When the return button is pressed, or when a value is saved using a touch popup, a click event will be to the target button.
+Optionally, a QLineEdit can also have a dynamic property `return_button` with the objectName of a QPushButton that you want to receive a click event when the Enter Key is pressed, or when a value is saved using a touch popup.

 .. image:: /images/tools-08.png
    :align: center